NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   If the ResidentialFacilityType is "apartment unit", OS-ERI will calculate leakage to outside for the given distribution system as half the total leakage.

-  If the ResidentialFacilityType is anything else, OS-ERI will calculate leakage to outside for the given distribution system based on total leakage, the fraction of duct surface area outside conditioned space, and HVAC capacities.
+  If the ResidentialFacilityType is anything else, OS-ERI will calculate leakage to outside for the given distribution system based on total leakage, the fraction of duct surface area outside conditioned space, whether the air handler is located in conditioned space (see ``UnitLocation`` inputs for attached HVAC systems), and the attached HVAC capacities.
-  OS-ERI currently assumes the air handler is located outside conditioned space; future inputs will be available to describe when the air handler is within conditioned space.

   .. warning::